 Dr Davina Quinlivan is a research associate in the Department of English and Creative Writing at the University of Exeter.
 She is the author of Shalimar: A Story of Place and Migration (Little Toller Press, 2022).
 For several years, she has run a series of creative writing and film seminars at The Freud Museum, and she was the ‘headline’ author of the 2023 Summer issue of Hinterland: Creative Non-Fiction Magazine.
 Recently, Davina held a writing residency with Literature Works/Quay Words (Spring 2023).
 For twelve years, Davina was a Senior Lecturer in the School of Critical and Historical Studies, Kingston School of Art, Kingston University.
 She holds a PhD in Film from King’s College London.
 Her other publications include The Place of Breath in Cinema (EUP: 2012) and Filming the Body in Crisis (Palgrave: 2015).

-Davina will be drawing on histories of environmental writing, migration and eco-poetics to tell the story of Suki Tea.
-This will be informed by her own personal heritage and connections with Ireland, as well as her interests in ancient, mythological, and non-Western forms of knowledge, visual culture and the pictorial imaging of tea-drinking and its practices across the globe.
-Key to this research will be the medical humanities archives at The Wellcome Trust, The National Maritime Museum and the development of a new creative non-fiction publication on health, material cultures and objects.
+Davina drew on histories of environmental writing, migration and eco-poetics to tell the story of Suki Tea.
+This approach was based on her own personal heritage and connections with Ireland, as well as her interests in ancient, mythological, and non-Western forms of knowledge, visual culture and the pictorial imaging of tea-drinking and its practices across the globe.
+Key to this research were be the medical humanities archives at The Wellcome Trust, The National Maritime Museum and the development of a new creative non-fiction publication on health, material cultures and objects.

-Davina shares her personal connection with the project:
+Davina shared her personal connection with the project:

 “My family were storytellers whose experiences during WW2 were too difficult to talk about; instead, they created new stories from fragments of their Indigenous and Colonial heritage and its subsequent mythology.
 They held on to the parts of the narrative where they were at the centre and not marginalised, exiled.
 Tea is one of those things I heard stories about.
 I’ve written about lahpet, Burmese tea, and the ways in which it connects to my own understanding of culture, community, place and heritage.